rachworsham/open_sdp_cte_toolkit/README.md

 This repository is organized in the following folder structure:

-- `code` contains the Stata code of the analysis
+- `R' includes resources for implementation in R
-- - `cte_toolkit_narrative.do` contains all Stata code for the toolkit
+- `Stata' includes resrouces for implementation in Stata
-- - `section1.do` - `section4.do` is the State code broken out by toolkit section
+- `code` contains the code for the analysis
 - `data` contains data necessary to complete the analysis
 - `docs` contains CTE Toolkit web guides and images
 - - Do files with a `_webdoc` suffix generate both charts and web guides using the Stata webdoc package